Kim Su-jin (curler)

 Kim Su-jin (born March 25, 1999) is a South Korean curler from Uijeongbu.
-She currently plays lead on the Chuncheon City Hall curling team, skipped by Ha Seung-youn.
+She currently plays lead on the Chuncheon City Hall curling team, skipped by Park You-been.
 While playing with Kim Min-ji, she won a gold medal at the 2018 Pacific-Asia Curling Championships and a silver medal at the 2020 World Junior Curling Championships.

 Career

 Kim joined the Kim Min-ji rink in 2006.
 In her first World Curling Tour event as a member of the team, they won the 2016 Hub International Crown of Curling.

 The Kim team represented Korea at the 2017 World Junior Curling Championships, where they posted a 5–4 round robin record, tied with Switzerland for fourth.
 They would beat the Swiss in a tiebreaker, before losing two straight games against Canada to finish in fourth place.
 This team represented Korea at the 2018 World Junior Curling Championships, where they finished with a 4–5 record, missing the playoffs.

 The team began the 2018–19 season by winning the Hokkaido Bank Curling Classic.
 They then went on to win gold at the 2018 Pacific-Asia Curling Championships, earning South Korea a berth at the 2019 World Women's Curling Championship.

 She and her team participated in all four legs of the 2018–19 Curling World Cup.
 In the First Leg, they finished with a 1–5 record, placing seventh out of eight teams.
 At the Second Leg, they made it all the way to the final falling just short to Japan's Satsuki Fujisawa 7–6.
 The team improved on this performance by winning the Third Leg against Sweden's Anna Hasselborg rink.
 In the Grand Final, the team finished with a 2–4 record.

 Her team, still junior eligible represented Korea at the 2019 World Junior Curling Championships.
 They finished the round robin with a 6–3 record, which was tied with three other teams for the second best record.
 However, they missed the playoffs due to tiebreaker rules.
 The following month, the team represented Korea at the 2019 Winter Universiade.
 This time their 6–3 record was enough to make the playoffs, where they made it all the way to the final before losing to Sweden.
 Later that month, the team had yet another international event to play in, the 2019 World Championship.
 The team was even better on this stage, finishing the round robin with a 9–3 record, in second place.
 In the playoffs, they lost to Switzerland's Silvana Tirinzoni rink in the semifinal, but rebounded to win the bronze medal game against Seina Nakajima of Japan.
 It was the first ever medal won by Korea at the Women's World Championship.
 The team ended their season with a 1–3 record at the 2019 Champions Cup Grand Slam of Curling event.